-This is a short 4 minute experimental video produced by myself as part of a college assignment using the theme of ‘skin’ to drive the idea.
+Echo is a short 4 minute experimental film produced by myself as part of a college assignment using the theme of ‘skin’ to drive the idea.
 It follows a looping narrative of a skin cancer patient going in and out of operations and explores the fight for human survival in comparison to the fragility of life.
-It is an artistic visual and audio depiction of the cycle of life shown through a fight for survival.
+It is an artistic depiction of the cycle of life shown through a fight for survival.

 Filmed using Canon XF100 camcorder, a Tascam audio recorder and Rhode shotgun microphone, edited using Final Cut Pro X and Motion 5 software.